mihaibirsan/HAML-without-Rails-on-Lighty/README.markdown

 the template you're rendering, as follows: `-### layouts/other.haml`.
 The syntax is `-###` followed by a space and the path to the other layout.

+### Helpers

+Various helper methods have been added to `helpers.rb`.
+This should be more of an ad-hoc file, modified to suit each project.

+### Exporting HTML

+The `export.rb` script will create a HTML version of the site and save it in the `.export` directory, as follows: for each HAML file that is not a partial and is not a layout, an HTML file is generated.
+Every other non-HAML file is copied as is.

 Known shortcomings
 ------------------